lyndon025/playtested/src/content/article/2023-10-20-protect-the-city-in-this-cyberpunk-turn-based-gacha--first-impressions---cyber-rebellion.md

 ---
-title: "Protect the city in this cyberpunk turn-based gacha | First Impressions - Cyber Rebellion"
+author: lyndonguitar
+category: Review
-description: "In the not-so-distant future of 2177, humanity faces an existential threat in the form of a cataclysmic event.
-It's in this dystopian setting that Cyber Rebellion takes center stage,  a mobile game poised for a soft launch on October 25, 2023, offering players a glimpse into a world on the brink of destruction, where advanced machines and robots have turned against their creators."
+description: In the not-so-distant future of 2177, humanity faces an existential threat in the form of a cataclysmic event.
+It's in this dystopian setting that Cyber Rebellion takes center stage,  a mobile game poised for a soft launch on October 25, 2023, offering players a glimpse into a world on the brink of destruction, where advanced machines and robots have turned against their creators.
+featured: false
 pubDate: 2023-10-20
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "cyber-rebellion"]
+tags:
-featured: false
+- taptap
+- cyber-rebellion
-thumb: ""
+thumb: ''
+title: Protect the city in this cyberpunk turn-based gacha | First Impressions - Cyber Rebellion
 ---

 In the not-so-distant future of 2177, humanity faces an existential threat in the form of a cataclysmic event.
 It's in this dystopian setting that Cyber Rebellion takes center stage,  a mobile game poised for a soft launch on October 25, 2023, offering players a glimpse into a world on the brink of destruction, where advanced machines and robots have turned against their creators.